soltiz/dojo-crawler/README.md

 - the `master` branch contains the starting classes.
 - the `poc` branch contains one possible solution.
 It is based (and rebased) on the `master` branch.
+- the `dojo` branch contains the result of a real dojo.